slamora/brackets-wiki/How-to-Use-Brackets.md

   switch to a different HTML file, Brackets will close the original preview and open one for the new file.
 Note that if you have another tab open, Chrome will not shut down and restart between each page.
+* Opening the developer tools in Chrome will close the live development connection.

 As with quick edit, there are lots of ideas for how to extend this, including highlighting DOM nodes in the browser from Brackets, clicking on an item in